koalabear974/workwize_challenge_backend/README.md

 ### Structure and Planning

-1. First I laid down which requirements are needed for backend and frontend by doin that I had a clear view on what models, routes, controller and pages I would need
+1. First I laid down which requirements are needed for backend and frontend by doing that I had a clear view on what models, routes, controller and pages I would need
 2. Created all migrations needed to create and modify tables
-3. Created related seeders

 ### Development

-1. Added all models and related factories
+1. [BE] Added all models, related factories and seeders
-2. Added Product controller, added tests for it and added an AuthServiceProvider to ensure products are modified by the roles
+2. [BE] Added Product controller, added tests for it and added an AuthServiceProvider to ensure products are modified by the roles
-2. Added Order Controller and added tests for it
+2. [BE] Added Order Controller and added tests for it
-3. Updated all the related routes
+3. [BE] Updated all the related routes
-4.
+4. [FE] Updated all auth pages to fit requirements
+5. [FE] Added Product page for user & supplier
+6. [FE] Added CRUD pages for supplier
+7. [FE] Added cart system for users and order creation
+8. [BE] Added method to fetch and update order
+9. [FE] Added user and supplier view for their orders
+10. [FE] Added all admin routes and update all views to fit